jessewolcott/InfrastructureScripts/README.md

 Set it and forget it!
 This script cleans up computers that have not logged into the domain in 30/60/90 days, based on the computer record's "LastLogonTimeStamp".

+## HyperVFileCopy.ps1

+DMZ'd or otherwise restricted machines may need to have files copied into them.
+This script allows that to happen with an entire directory full of files.

 ## OrphanedSessionKiller.ps1

 Set your servers and schedule this task, and it will terminate disconnected sessions on your servers.